Section 4738.07 | Denial of license.

 (1) Has made false statement of a material fact in the individual's application;

-(3) Has habitually defaulted on financial obligations;
+(3) Is of bad business repute or has habitually defaulted on financial obligations;

 (5) Has been guilty of a fraudulent act in connection with dealing in salvage motor vehicles or when operating as a motor vehicle salvage dealer, salvage motor vehicle auction, or salvage motor vehicle pool;